Application and Simulation of Computerized Adaptive Tests Through the Package catsim: Discussion

 \section{Discussion}

-This paper has presented \pkg{catsim}, a computerized adaptive testing simulator written in \proglang{Python}. \pkg{catsim} separates each phase in the CAT iterative process into different components and provides implementations of different methods from the literature, as well as interfaces which can be used by end users to create their own methods.
-The simulator provides a complete history of the test progress for each examinee, including items chosen, answers given and measures taken after each answer, as well as validity measures for the whole test.
+This paper has presented \pkg{catsim}, a computerized adaptive testing package written in \proglang{Python}. \pkg{catsim} separates each phase of the CAT iterative process into different components and provides implementations of different methods from the literature, as well as interfaces which can be used by end users to create their own methods.
+A simulator provides a complete history of the test progress for each examinee, including items chosen, answers given and measures taken after each answer, as well as validity measures for the whole test.
 Simulation results, item parameters and exposure rates can then be plotted with the provided functions.
+Individual components of \pkg{catsim} can also be used independent of simulations, enabling users to incorporate the package in third-party test-taking applications.

 \pkg{catsim} fills a gap in the \proglang{Python} scientific community, being the only package specialized in computerized adaptive tests and the logistic models of Item Response Theory.
 Other functionalities that may benefit the community include item parameter and examinee proficiency estimation through a dichotomous data matrix and the implementation of Bayesian estimators, whose behavior contrasts with the maximum likelihood estimators already provided.